Trump hits Japan, South Korea with 25% tariffs from August 1; Dow loses nearly 500 points - BusinessToday

 Wall Street opened the week in the red on July 7, rattled by a fresh burst of trade tensions and political drama.
-The Dow Jones Industrial Average plunged 447 points, or 1%, while the S&P 500 dropped 0.8% and the Nasdaq Composite slipped 0.9%, as investors braced for potential economic fallout.
+The Dow Jones Industrial Average tumbled 525 points, or 1.2%.
+The S&P 500 fell 0.9%, and the Nasdaq Composite lost 1%, as investors braced for potential economic fallout.

 The White House has issued letters to Korea and Japan, announcing 25% tariffs on imports from those countries starting August 1, according to posts on President Donald Trump’s Truth Social account.
 The letters warned that any retaliatory tariffs from Korea and Japan would be added on top of that 25% rate.